 - Avoiding poor posture - consider doing yoga or Pilates.

-- Control diabetes, if you have it, with diet, medication and regular check-ups.
+- Control diabetes, if you have it, with diet, medication, avoiding obesity and having regular check-ups.

 - Avoid excess alcohol.